 Measuring technique for flour is important.
 Everyone scoops, spoons and measures flour differently.
 That's why professional baking recipes use weight.

 I've included both weight and cup measurements for the flour.
 The first time you make these, feel free to weigh the flour.
 You'll be able to see if your amount is heavy or light.
-After that, the recipe is a tiny bit forgiving, but keep your measurement technique in mind.

-Here are the steps, with helpful images, for making Japanese milk bread cinnamon rolls:
+Here are the steps, with helpful images, for making Japanese milk bread cinnamon rolls.

 First make the tangzhong paste mixture.
 Cook the small measurements of flour, water and milk in a small saucepan on the stove.